obazl/dev_ocaml/src/ug/namespacing_ug.md

 #### <a name="naming">Renaming</a>

-One way to do it: give your source files names that are unlikely to clash with source filenames from other projectgs.
+One way to do it: give your source files names that are unlikely to clash with source filenames from other projects.
 The easy way to do this is to decide on a prefix string likely to be unique.
 That might start with your project name, or it might replicate the filesystem path locating your source file, by replacing filesystem separator (usually '/') with '_' or some other character.

-Another form of renaming supported by OBazl: renaming of the module names underwhich implementations are accessible.
+Another form of renaming supported by OBazl: renaming of the module names under which implementations are accessible.
 The module name of a renamed module file need not be derived from the original file name.

 #### <a name="aliasing">Aliasing</a>